-Different risk subsets according to disease- and host-related factors can be identified.
-The individual prognosis must be refined by assessing MRD response and its integration with other PFs.
-Patients without poor PF and/or with a favorable post-induction MRD course may represent 50-60% of all cases and are defined as standard-risk (SR, 5-year overall survival >50-60% and up to 70-80% in selected good-risk subsets) while those with any poor PF and/or poor MRD response are classified as high-risk (HR, 5-year overall survival <40%) (Table 2A).
+Any RQ-PCR may fail to precisely define the amount of residual disease in cases with a very low burden, that is, "positive-notquantifiable"; their identification is an unmet need in clinical practice.
+These cases are being investigated with novel techniques, such as digital droplet PCR and NGS.
+For NGS neither methodology nor reporting is standardized.
+In part, similar technical issues apply as for IG/TR PCR and particularly the claimed higher sensitivity depends on the amount of DNA.
+MRD testing by NGS is so far not incorporated in the clinical practice in many countries.30 The various techniques are summarized in supplemental Table 4 and therapeutic application of MRD is discussed separately.6 represent 50%-60% of all cases and are defined as standardrisk (SR, 5-year overall survival (OS) >50%-60% and up to 70%-80% in selected good-risk subsets), whereas those with any poor PF and/or poor MRD response are classified as high risk (HR, 5-year OS 40% to 50%) (Table 3).
 This distinction is crucial to develop an effective risk-oriented treatment strategy.
-One approach is to select HR patients for an allogeneic stem cell transplantation (SCT) and/or other novel therapies, while SR patients are treated with chemotherapy with good to very good results and low risk of therapy-related mortality (TRM).
-Risk models depend on treatment protocol, differ among clinical studies and are periodically updated (Table 2B).
+One approach is to select HR patients for an allogeneic stem cell transplantation (SCT) and/or other novel therapies, whereas SR patients are treated with chemotherapy with good to very good results and low risk of therapy-related mortality.
+Risk models depend on treatment protocol, differ among clinical studies and are periodically updated (Table 4).